 Once the listing is sold, you’ll mark it as sold.
 This automatically unpublishes the listing, and should always be used after a successful sale, and helps Brokers collect valuable leads and increases Broker exposure over time, as well as helping users understand that the listing is unavailable due to being sold.

 You should also report the sale price at this time.
-The sale price can reported as public or private, depending on the wishes of the parties involved in the transaction.
+The sale price should be reported as public or private, depending on the wishes of the parties involved in the transaction.